 Alongside a will, you may also want to create a trust, which allows you to grant a “trustee” the right to hold title to property and assets for a beneficiary (or beneficiaries).
 Trusts serve to safeguard your assets to ensure they will later be distributed according to your specified wishes.

 While both trusts and wills hold property to be passed down, trusts do not need to go through the probate process, while wills do.
 With trusts, all the property listed will be automatically transferred to the beneficiaries upon your death.
 With wills, your document must pass through probate court before any transfers of property are made.

 You cannot have a trust without a will, however.
 Trusts are a good option to have to save your loved ones time and money by helping them avoid a lengthy probate process, but there are certain things only a will can do, such as list guardians for minor children.
-As a result, it is a good idea to work with a professional to devise both a will and a trust so that all your bases are covered.
+As a result, it is a good idea to work with an experienced Grand Rapids, MI estate planning attorney to devise both a will and a trust so that all your bases are covered.